Japanese destroyer Asagumo (1937): Construction and commissioning

 Asagumo, built at the Kawasaki Shipyards in Kobe was laid down on December 23, 1936, launched on November 5, 1937 and commissioned on March 31, 1938.
-She was assigned as part of destroyer division 41 (Natsugumo, Yamagumo, Asagumo Minegumo).
-Later that December, Asagumo many Asashio class destroyers in carrying out repairs to her steam turbines after the class proved to suffer from a faulty propulsion system - a flaw which was corrected during refit - before continuing the typical peacetime service.
+She was assigned as part of destroyer division 41 (Natsugumo, Yamagumo, Asagumo, Minegumo).
+Later that December, Asagumo joined many Asashio class destroyers in carrying out repairs to her steam turbines after the class proved to suffer from a faulty propulsion system - a flaw which was corrected during refit - before continuing the typical peacetime service.
 In November of 1939, destroyer division 41 was rebranded destroyer division 9, with Asagumo being promoted as flagship of Captain Yasuo Sato.
 An uneventful series of patrol duties and visits to foreign harbors ensued until June of 1940, in which Asagumo took on the diligence of transporting the Chinese emperor Puyi to the Japanese battleship Hyūga during a visit to Japan.
 Asagumo was heavily decorated in ceremonial flags for such an occasion, and the event was filmed and broadcast on Japanese news reels and propaganda movies.
 The footage showed Asagumo docked in Yokohama, then the arrival of Puyi and his boarding, then Asagumo setting sail for Hyūga as the dockworkers saluted the destroyer with the emperor aboard.
-A year later, destroyer division 9 was partaking in nighttime training duties when Minegumo and Natsugumo collided with the destroyer Kuroshio, prompting Asagumo to ferry the damaged ships to Kure for repairs.
+A year later, destroyer division 9 was partaking in nighttime training duties when Minegumo and Natsugumo collided with the destroyer Kuroshio, prompting Asagumo to escort the damaged ships to Kure for repairs.